A Survey on Bias and Fairness in Machine Learning: Real-World Examples of Algorithmic Unfairness

-Another interesting direction that researchers have taken is introducing tools that can assess the amount of fairness in a tool or system.
-For example, Aequitas~\cite{saleiro2018aequitas} is a toolkit that lets users to test models with regards to several bias and fairness metrics for different population subgroups.
-Aequitas produces reports from the obtained data that helps data scientists, machine learning researchers, and policymakers to make conscious decisions and avoid harm and damage toward certain populations.
-AI Fairness 360 (AIF360) is another toolkit developed at IBM in order to help moving fairness research algorithms into an industrial setting and to create a benchmark for fairness algorithms to get evaluated and an environment for fairness researchers to share their ideas \cite{bellamy2018ai}.
-These types of toolkits can be helpful for learners, researchers, and people working in the industry to move towards developing fair machine learning application away from discriminatory behavior.
-In addition to COMPAS, discriminatory behavior was also evident in an algorithm that would deliver advertisements promoting jobs in Science, Technology, Engineering, and Math (STEM) fields \cite{lambrecht2018algorithmic}.
+COMPAS is an exemplar of a discriminatory system.
+In addition to this, discriminatory behavior was also evident in an algorithm that would deliver advertisements promoting jobs in Science, Technology, Engineering, and Math (STEM) fields \cite{lambrecht2018algorithmic}.
 This advertisement was designed to deliver advertisements in a gender-neutral way.
 However, less women compared to men saw the advertisement due to gender-imbalance which would result in younger women being considered as a valuable subgroup and more expensive to show advertisements to.
 This optimization algorithm would deliver ads in a discriminatory way although its original and pure intention was to be gender-neutral.
 Bias in facial recognition systems \cite{raji2019actionable} and recommender systems \cite{schnabel2016recommendations} have also been largely studied and evaluated and in many cases shown to be discriminative towards certain populations and subgroups.
-In order to be able to address the bias issue in these application, it is important for us to know where these biases are coming from and what we can do to prevent them.
+In order to be able to address the bias issue in these applications, it is important for us to know where these biases are coming from and what we can do to prevent them.